manumafe98/MyObsidianNotes/Java/Collections.md

 food.remove(2); // remove the item in that index food.clear(); // remove all items in the array

+food.indexOf("Hotdog"); // Ouput 2, if the element does not exist -1
+food.contains("Hotdog"); // Output true

 // Create a 2D ArrayList
 ArrayList<ArrayList<String>> grocerylist = new ArrayList<ArrayList<String>>();
 ```